megaoptim/megaoptim-wp/readme.txt

 == Changelog ==

 = 1.4.10 =
+- Add compatibility with PHP 8
+- Add compatibility with WordPress 5.6
 - Speed improvements to the 'Custom Folders' module
 - Fix fatal error in some occuasions when generating debug report.
 - Fix forever loading when "Optimize" button is pressed in Media Library list table screen in certain cases